-The fuel tank filler tube has a restriction about 2 inches (50 mm) inside the opening.
-If using a portable fuel container, it should have a flexible nozzle long enough to reach past the restriction.
+The fuel tank filler tube has a restricting door about 2 inches (50 mm) inside the opening.
+If using a portable fuel container, it should have a flexible nozzle long enough to force open the restricting door.

 A fire may result if gasoline is pumped into a portable container that is in a vehicle or on a truck bed.
 You could be burned.
 Always place gas containers on the ground while filling.